 Although the for-hire permit application collects information on the primary method of operation, the permit itself does not identify the permitted vessel as either a headboat or a charter vessel and vessels may operate in both capacities.
-However, only federally permitted headboats are required to submit harvest and effort information to the NMFS Southeast Region Headboat Survey (SRHS).8 Participation in the SRHS is based on determination by the Southeast Fisheries Science Center (SEFSC) that the vessel primarily operates as a headboat.
-As of February 22, program?utm_medium=email&utm_source=govdelivery
+However, only federally permitted headboats are required to submit harvest and effort information to the NMFS Southeast Region Headboat Survey (SRHS).
+Participation in the SRHS is based on determination by the Southeast Fisheries Science Center (SEFSC) that the vessel primarily operates as a headboat.
+As of February 22, 2022, 66 South Atlantic headboats were registered in the SRHS (K. Brennan, NMFS SEFSC, pers. comm.
+2022).
+The majority of these headboats were located in Florida/Georgia (41), followed by North Carolina (14) and South Carolina (11).
+As a result, of the 1,930 vessels with snapper grouper for-hire permits, up to 66 may primarily operate as headboats.